nonstrict-hq/llhttp/Readme.md

 try await parser.parse(httpData)
 ```

-_Note: This is a one-on-one wrapper around the llhttp C-implementation._
+_Note: This is a one-on-one wrapper around the event-based llhttp C-implementation._

 ## Advanced Features